-The state insurance system, however, has come under pressure in recent years to cut healthcare costs, and co-payments have been increasing for certain medical treatments and medicines and are likely to increase in future.
+The German health insurance system, however, has come under pressure in recent years to cut healthcare costs, and co-payments have been increasing for certain medical treatments and medicines and are likely to increase in future.
 Now in some areas such as dental, orthodontic treatment and glasses, state health insurance only covers a small portion of the cost.

 Away from the more specialist areas, state healthcare policies cover most types of medical treatment, including GP visits, hospital care (inpatient and outpatient), medical treatment, x-rays, sick leave, mental health care, rehabilitation, prescription drugs and giving birth in Germany.
 In some cases you may be subject to a co-payment (Zusatzzahlungen) towards the costs of treatment and prescription drugs.